-In Table 2 - 4, we report the results for options values expressed as the implied volatilities based on the three parameter sets in Table 1.
+In Table 2 - 4 and Figure 1- Figure 6, we report the results for options values expressed as the implied volatilities based on the three parameter sets in Table 1.

-Firstly, in Table 2 of Case 1., that is the shorter maturity case T = 1, we note that comparing to the third and fifth order expansions ((b), (c)), our method improves the accuracies for the deep OTM prices, especially in the third order expansion.
-Moreover, the examination of the left tail of the corresponding density in Figure 1 shows that our nonnegative density approximation is able to take the absorption barrier at $S_T = 0$ into consideration, at least to a certain extent, which cannot be achieved by the original asymptotic expansion method only: the asymptotic expansion itself puts nonzero densities on some negative values of the underlying asset prices.
+Firstly, in Table 2 and Figure 1 of Case 1, that is the shorter maturity case T = 1, we note that comparing to the third and fifth order expansions ((b), (c)), our method improves the accuracies for the deep OTM prices, especially in the third order expansion.
+Moreover, the examination of the left tail of the corresponding density in Figure 5 shows that our nonnegative density approximation is able to take the absorption barrier at $S_T = 0$ into consideration, at least to a certain extent, which cannot be achieved by the original asymptotic expansion method only: the asymptotic expansion itself puts nonzero densities on some negative values of the underlying asset prices.

-Next, we report the longer maturity case T = 10 in Table 3.
+Next, we report the longer maturity case T=10 in Table 3 and Figure 2.
 Again, our method whose results appears as the columns of (d1)-(a), (d2)-(a), (e1)-(a), (e2)-(a) in the table generally improves the accuracies for the option prices at the deep OTM.
-This fact is due to the improvement of the densities, which is observed in Figure 2: for example, our scheme corrects the negative densities as well as the nonzero densities for the negative prices in the fifth order expansion.
+This fact is due to the improvement of the densities, which is observed in Figure 6: for example, our scheme corrects the negative densities as well as the nonzero densities for the negative prices in the fifth order expansion.

-Furthermore, let us make some comments on the direct comparison to [4] by using Table 4, the result for the same parameter set as in Figure 4 of [4].
+Furthermore, let us make some comments on the direct comparison to [4] by using Table 4, Figure 3 and Figure 4, the result for the same parameter set as in Figure 4 of [4].
 Here, in the columns of (f1)-(a), (f2)-(a), (g1)-(a), (g2)-(a), we also report the result by our method that includes the information on the estimate of the absorption probability of $S_T = 0$ to $\mathcal{K}$ in (3.5) through its inner product expression.

-Although the precise comparison is not possible since the result of [4] is reported only as the graph, it is observed that at least our method with the fifth order expansion provides a better result from K=1.0% to K= 12%, especially, much better between K=2.0% and K= 10% including K=ATM=4.88%, possibly because the adjustment with (2.13) and (2.14) in [4] does not work very well.
-On the other hand, according to Figure 3 in [4], its method seems to work very well for the shorter maturity T = 1 as ours.
+Although the precise comparison is not possible since the result of [4] is reported only as the graph, it is observed that at least our method with the fifth order expansion provides a better result from K=1.0% to K=12%, especially much better between K=2.0% and K=10% including K=ATM=4.88%.
+We expect the reason as follows.
+The first approximate density (2.2) in [4] does not satisfy the conditions that the total mass of the approximate density should be one and that the average of the underlying asset price should be equal to the forward price.
+(The former condition corresponds to (1) in Property 1(Density Condition), and the latter to (3) in Property 2(Calibration Condition) in Section 2 of our paper.)
+Therefore, the further adjustment (2.13) and (2.14) (in [4]) must be made, which seems ad hoc and does not work very well.

+On the other hand, according to Figure 3 in [4], its method seems to work very well for the shorter maturity T=1 as ours.
 Hence, for the longer maturity our method has an advantage in terms of accuracy.
+In sum, the main improvement of our scheme is to achieve the systematic and consistent treatment of the conditions that should be satisfied in the probability densities.

-We remark that while in this experiment it is successful to correct the negative densities and the nonzero densities for the negative rates in the asymptotic expansion, our scheme can be applied to the approximate density of [4] for its further improvement, too.
+We remark that while this experiment shows that it is successful to correct the negative densities and the nonzero densities for the negative rates in the asymptotic expansion, our scheme can be applied to the approximate density of [4] for its further improvement, too.